Coconut Bon Bons #2

 These Coconut Bon Bons are a great treat to make for Easter or Christmas.
-They have rich & chewy super moist centers made of butter, coconut, and condensed milk, and they get dipped in dark chocolate.
-They make excellent gifts too!
+They have rich & chewy super moist centers made of butter, coconut, and condensed milk, and they get dipped in dark chocolate or your preference of chocolate.
+They are super yummy!!

 I originally posted this recipe for Coconut Bon Bons three years ago, and they’re always such a hit with my family and friends during the holidays, that I felt the need to repost them.
 These are super easy to make and you can make them in advance, so you have more time to make all those other holiday treats.